 The requesting department or customer sends a request for labor to the Human resources department.
-The HR officer receives a completed and Authorized physical labor request form.
+The HR Assistants receives a completed and Authorized physical labor request form.
 He/she captures the labor request for the department/customer in need of labor and the number of positions required for the labor request.

-When capturing the labor request the HR officer then notes the labor request ID and creates an internal reference for internal tracking.
+When capturing the labor request the HR Assistant then notes the labor request ID and creates an internal reference for internal tracking.

 A shutdown Project ID must be assigned to all shutdown related labour requests